 Students shall be prohibited from sharing, giving, selling, and using an asthma inhaler or epinephrine auto-injector in any manner other than which it is prescribed during school hours, at any time while on center property, at any center-sponsored activity, and during the time spent traveling to and from the center and center-sponsored activities.
+Students are responsible for the safe storage and possession of their asthma inhaler and/or epinephrine auto injector.
 Violations of this policy shall result in disciplinary action in accordance with Joint Operating Committee policy.